shivansh-yashasvi/Project-8--Demand-Forecasting/README.md

 * schools_closed:
   - 1 if the schools are on holiday
   - 0 else
-* ramazan:
+* Monsoon season:
-  - 1 if the sample is in Ramazan
+  - 1 if the sample is in Monsoon season
   - 0 else
 * holiday:
   - 1 if the day of the sample is on holiday (national or religious)